-Parents need to know that teens who watch this mockumentary-style sitcom from the creators of The Office will find adult-oriented humor when it comes to sexual content, alcohol, and language (including a little bleeped swearing).
+Parents need to know that teens who watch Parks and Recreation will find a mockumentary-style sitcom from the creators of The Office with adult-oriented humor when it comes to sexual content, alcohol, and language (including a little bleeped swearing).
 That said, the main character is goofy but likeable, and her well-intentioned quest to perform her public duties as ethically as possible -- however misguided -- is a noble one.

 What's the story?